 On April 9, 1942, Bataan was surrendered to the Japanese.
 Joe with members of C Company decided that they were going to try to escape to Corregidor instead of surrendering to the Japanese.
 The soldiers, with other members of the 192nd, found a boat and were able to get the engine working.
 They made it to Corregidor and were assigned to units on the island.

 The Japanese launched an all-out attack on the island on May 6.
 The American forces surrendered when it became apparent that they were going to overrun the island.
+The POWs were held on the beach with no shade a little water.
+Men volunteered to bury the dead since doing this allowed them to hunt for food and water.
 Joseph remained on the island for two weeks before the Prisoners of War were taken by barge to a pier outside of Manila.
 The POWs had to jump into the water and swim to shore.
 Once they were on shore, they were used as laborers to repair the damage done to the dock.

 After the work was done, the POWs were ordered to march.
 Having heard of the march out of Bataan, many feared they would be killed.
 As it turned out, the POWs were allowed to march at their own pace.
 They also were marched down Dewey Boulevard in Manila.